 - 10.1 Affordability.
 The Council shall attempt to ensure that all fees and charges associated with the Certification Program are affordable and will result in neither a barrier for entry into the receivables management industry nor a reason that current companies fail to become certified. - 10.2 Application Fees.
 The Council shall recommend to the Board in the Certification Program's annual budget an application fee schedule for the following: - A. Individuals.
 Individuals shall be assessed the following fees at the time of submitting an Application: - 1.
 Administrative Fee.
 A one-time nonrefundable administrative fee shall be charged for all first time Applicants. - 2.
 Biennial Certification Fee.
 A biennial certification fee, which shall cover the costs associated with administering the Certification Program. - 3.
 Background Check Fee.
 A foreign applicant may be charged the differential cost between a domestic background check and a foreign background check if the committee has reason to believe a more in-depth background check is warranted (ex. the individual is employed by a Certified Company).
 Any foreign applicant who was first certified prior to version 7.0 shall be exempt from this fee. - B. Companies.
-Companies shall be assessed the following fees at the time of submitting an Application:

-- 1. Administrative Fee.
+Companies shall be assessed the following fees at the time of submitting an Application: - 1.
+Administrative Fee.
 A one-time nonrefundable administrative fee shall be charged for all first time Applicants. - 2.
 Triennial Certification Fee.
 A triennial certification fee, which shall cover the costs associated with administering the Certification Program. - 10.3 Appeals Fee.
 A fee of one thousand dollars (\$1,000) shall be included with the filing of an appeal on a decision made by the Council as provided in the Remediation Procedures Manual (see Appendix F).
 The fee will be refunded only if the appeal is successful. - 10.4 Other Fees.
 The Administration and Budget Committee may recommend to the Council the creation of other fees that are either associated with the Application or are charged at the point of an administrative action or request. - 10.5 Refunds.
 Refunds, less an administrative processing fee of \$100, shall be provided to any Applicant on biennial certification fees if the Application is withdrawn prior to the issuance of the certification or the rejection of the Application, whichever occurs first.
 No refunds shall be provided after the issuance of certification or the rejection of the Application. - 10.6 Currency.
-All fees shall be based on the currency of the United States. - 10.7 Amending Fee Schedule.
-The Administration & Budget Committee shall submit requests for changes to this article to the Standards Committee for consideration in the next annual review of the Certification Program.
+All fees shall be based on the currency of the United States.

+10.7 Amending Fee Schedule.
+The Administrative and Administration & Budget Committee shall submit requests for changes to this article to the Standards Committee for consideration in the next annual review of the Certification Program. follow the same process established in section 5.7 of this Governance Document for the review and approval of any new or updated fee schedules.